w3c/ServiceWorker/spec/service_worker/algorithms.md

 > The browser may call this as often as it likes to check for updates

+1. If _serviceWorkerRegistration_.*uninstalling* is true, then
+  1. Abort these steps.
 1. If _serviceWorkerRegistration_.*updatePromise* is not null, then
   1. Abort these steps.
 1. If _serviceWorkerRegistration_.*installingWorker* is not null, then